intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/Orca/QuickStart/orca-autoxgboost-quickstart.md

 **In this guide we will describe how to use Orca AutoXGBoost for automated xgboost tuning**

-Orca AutoXGBoost enables distributed automated hyper-parameter tuning for `xgboost.sklearn`, which includes `AutoXGBRegressor` and `AutoXGBClassifier` for sklearn`XGBRegressor` and `XGBClassifier` respectively.
+Orca AutoXGBoost enables distributed automated hyper-parameter tuning for XGBoost, which includes `AutoXGBRegressor` and `AutoXGBClassifier` for sklearn`XGBRegressor` and `XGBClassifier` respectively.
 See more about [xgboost scikit-learn API](https://xgboost.readthedocs.io/en/latest/python/python_api.html#module-xgboost.sklearn).
 ### **Step 0: Prepare Environment**

 [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) is needed to prepare the Python environment for running this example.
 Please refer to the [install guide](../../UserGuide/python.md) for more details.